Cryslender/CMPG-323-Overview-36627399/README.md

 POE will integrate all the project for the Exam purpose.

 ### Due Date View
-It summerize the due dates of the work to do and the work done
+Summerize the due dates of the work to do and the work done

 ### Effort Hours View
-It summarize the hours for each sprint(2 weeks), off which each week takes 11 hours.
-By adding the hours in each sprint and divide by 2 will show hours per sprint
+Summarize the hours for each sprint(2 weeks), off which each week takes 11 hours.
+By adding the hours in each sprint and divide by 2 will show hours per week